Originally posted May 3, 2013:

 The wind in Oklahoma generally begins blowing about 8 o’clock in the morning during the summer, and doesn’t let up until…. well… until… maybe the end of the summer, if you’re lucky.
 So, we went back to the shop.
 Bill Bennett was waiting to see if he was successful.
 Leroy Godfrey had bet that he would find the cable.
 We said it was too windy.

-The next morning when we were driving to work, I looked out in the field by the substation and there was Bill Boyd all by himself walking slowly along with the two metal rods sticking straight out from his face.
+The next morning as we were driving to work and we passed the substation, I looked out in the field by the substation and there was Bill Boyd all by himself walking slowly along with the two metal rods sticking straight out from his face.

 When I arrived at the shop, I jumped in the truck and headed out to the field.
 Bill said that he found the cable.
 It wasn’t where we originally thought.
 It was about 25 yards over from there.
 He showed me that as he walked over a certain spot that his rods moved from being straight out, to swing out to the side.
 When he held the two rods farther apart, when he walked over the same spot, the rods came together.
 Bill said.
 The point where they cross is where the cable. is.

-Ok.
+All right.
 I wasn’t really buying this.
 I guess it must have showed on my face, or maybe I actually let out a snicker…..
 I’m not sure… I suppose it was the look of disbelieve, because I’m not prone to snicker, even when confronted with total insanity I usually just act as if it is normal.
-I suppose that’s because I had grown up with an Italian Mother.
+I suppose that’s because I had grown up with an Italian Mother (you don’t ever want to snicker at an Italian Mother).
 So, Bill turned and handed the rods to me and said, “Try it.”

 So I took the two rods in my hands: